hauchel/duco/doc/ESPSetup.md

     Finding Server...
     targon, welcome to mydu.
 Use s to start:
     ... then l to loop:
-    Rig 24
+    Rig 39
     All Bus  1
     All Bus  2

 Thats what i love with computers, they do exactly what you tell them to do.
-There are no  slaves, so all slaves are are busy.
+There are no  slaves, so all slaves are busy.
 Press any key to stop this, then use i to inquire

     All Bus  21